Conjugacy Class Growth in Virtually Abelian Groups: Introduction

+To the authors' knowledge, the first appearance of the growth of a conjugacy class is in \cite{ParkPaul}, where it appears as a special case of the `orbital counting problem in conjugacy classes'.
+The authors of that paper are interested in examples of groups where all non-trivial conjugacy classes have equivalent growth functions, as well as the \emph{exponential growth rate} of the function.
+They show that in the cases of hyperbolic groups, and the integer Heisenberg group, all infinite conjugacy classes have the same growth.
+In the present paper we show that this is not the case in general for virtually abelian groups (see Proposition~\ref{prop:allgrowths}), while providing an example of where it does hold (Example~\ref{ex:kleinbottle}).

+As an example of the growth function of conjugacy classes in virtually abelian groups, we consider the affine Coxeter groups.
+It turns out that the polynomial growth is directly related to the reflection length.
+For an element $w$ in an affine Coxeter group $W$ with simple reflections $S$, we decompose $w$ into a translation part $t$ and a finite part $u$ where $w = tu$.
+The reflection length $\ell_R(w)$ of $w$ is the length with regards to the set of \emph{all} reflections instead of just the simple reflections.
+This leads us to our second main theorem of this article. \begin{reptheorem}{thm:poly_growth_Coxeter} Let $W$ be an affine Coxeter group and $w = tu$ an arbitrary element in $W$ decomposed as a translation part and a finite part.
+Then the growth of the conjugacy class with respect to the generating set $S$ is equivalent to $n^{\ell_R(u)}$. \end{reptheorem}

 This article is organised in the following way.
 We start by giving preliminary definitions and basic results in group theory and growth in Section~\ref{sec:definitions}.
 In Section~\ref{sec:coxeter_groups}, we give background definitions and results on affine Coxeter groups.
 The affine Coxeter groups are a particularly nice class of virtually abelian groups as they have a rich geometric structure to them.
-Section~\ref{sec:virtually_abelian_groups} is then devoted to showing that the growth function of conjugacy classes in virtually abelian groups is polynomial.
-Additionally, we show that for an element $w$ in an affine Coxeter group $W$, the conjugacy class of $w$ has growth function asymptotically equivalent to $n^{\ell_R(u)}$ where $w = tu$ for some translation $t$ and finite part $u$ and where the length function $\ell_R$ is taken to be the reflection length (the length whose generating set is the set of all reflections instead of just the simple reflections).
+Section~\ref{sec:virtually_abelian_groups} is then devoted to showing our two main results: (1) that the growth function of conjugacy classes in virtually abelian groups is polynomial and (2) that the growth function of the conjugacy class of an element in an affine Coxeter group is polynomial with degree equal to the reflection length of its finite part.